liambaker10/SHEAA/README.md

 ## Graphing

 Use [Optimized Weight Distribution](WeightDistribution/optimizedDistributionFunction.py/) which pulls weights or biases.
 Use pull = ‘weight’ to graph weight distribution, pull = ‘bias’ for bias distribution.
 If graphing both weights and biases, change line 13 to “if ‘weigh’ or ‘bias’ in name:” and remove pull as a parameter of the function.
 To graph the distribution of a non-error injected model, simply import the model using the transformers library, and call the plot_weight_distribution function with the model and the desired pull as parameters.
-If graphing a modified model, import this function by using “import optimizedDistributionFunction as wd” and call the function as you would before, except using modified_model as the model parameter.
+If graphing a modified model simply pass the modified_model as the model parameter instead.

+Currently it uses bounds of -10 to 10 but this can be changed by editing the Start and Stop on line 37 and 38.

 ## Usage

-Provide detailed instructions on how to use the error injection process in practice.
-Include information about the tools, libraries, or frameworks that are required.
-Explain the steps involved in setting up the error injection environment, configuring error scenarios, and executing the error injection process.
+### Import your own models
+1. Install dependencies from requirements.txt
+2. Clone our repo
+4. Choose a model to attack from HuggingFace's transformers library
+6. Import and create an instance of the model to get an unaltered output
+7. Use any of our error injectors prior to output generation
+8. Graph and or use nodePull to see the difference before and after

+### Starter Code
+1. Install dependencies from requirements.txt
+2. Clone our repo
+3. Choose any starter code, Manual Error Injection requires you to print the function call to get an output, the others do not.
+4. Inject errors as you see fit to see misgenerated outputs!

 ## Examples

 In this section, provide examples of how the error injection process can be applied in real-world scenarios.
 Include sample code, configurations, or test cases that demonstrate the effectiveness of error injection for improving system resilience.